 RockImager is taking six images of each drop of each calibrated 24 or 96 well crystallization plate between day 0 to 56 where the upper limit of six is used to avoid queues and preserve disk space.
 PSF has two imagers running at 4ºC and 20ºC respectively.
 The plates calibrated for imaging are listed here.

 Crystallization experiments are typically edited into RockMaker that keeps track of the experimental details regarding protein batches and well solutions, images taken and scores given.
 In essence RockMaker is a database where 24 and 96 well optimizations as well as cryo solutions can be designed to be subsequently dispensed by the Tecan robot and imaged by the 4ºC and 20ºC imagers.
 From the home laboratory RockMaker is accessed via RockMakerWeb.
 RockMakerWeb allows scoring and viewing of the ongoing experiments.

 Covid-19 and beamtime

-PSF organises block allocation groups (BAGs) at several synchrotron light sources such as BESSY, DIAMOND and MAX IV and together we assign experimentalists at regular PSF MX user meetings.
+PSF organises block allocation groups (BAGs) at MAX IV and DIAMOND and together we assign experimentalists at regular PSF MX user meetings.